 Accommodation: Fairmont Hotel Macdonald

-Perched overlooking the North Saskatchewan River Valley in Alberta's capital city of Edmonton, the Fairmont Hotel Macdonald has provided travelers with memorable city center stays since welcoming its first guests back in 1915.
+Perched overlooking the North Saskatchewan River Valley in Alberta's capital city of Edmonton, the 4-star Fairmont Hotel Macdonald has provided travelers with memorable city center stays since welcoming its first guests back in 1915.

 In the more than 100 years since, this castle-like edifice has continued to treat guests with the same high-level of service that has made Fairmont one of the world's leading luxury hotel brands.
 It also lays claims to having one of the most unusual ghost stories of any hotel, with rumors of the spirit of a horse haunting the 8th floor.